Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 If you're new to spraying, or want to upgrade your spray gun from the cheaper SG-3, the Graco contractor spray gun is definitely worth the upgrade for anyone who sprays a lot.
 The ergonomic gun is more comfortable to spray with all day long, spits less, and the fluid needle lasts longer.
 I've sprayed with this gun my whole painting career and will continue to do so.

-For the weekend warrior, or part time painter, the cheaper SG-series spray gun, paired with one of the Graco sprayers from a big box store, isn't a bad option too for infrequent use, but choose the SG-3 over the SG-2 to get the swivel hose, the only difference between the two.
+For the weekend warrior or part time painter, the cheaper SG-series spray gun, paired with one of the Graco sprayers from a big box store, isn't a bad option too for infrequent use.
+However, you should choose the SG-3 over the SG-2 to get the swivel hose, which is the only difference between the two.

 The contractor gun for sure can handle spraying most latex and oil-based coatings, using the right filter size and spray tip.
 I've sprayed latex paint and enamel through the cheaper gun without any problems, but I'm not sure about other types of coatings.